 How to apply for an SSL security certificate

-An SSL security certificate allows us to certify that communications between the client and the server are encrypted.
-Its use is common in purchasing processes, such as checkout forms, shopping carts, and other applications that involve sending ...
+An SSL security certificate allows us to certify that communications between the client and the server travel encrypted.
+It is commonly used in purchase processes, such as purchase forms, shopping carts, and other applications that send sensitive ...

 Instructions for setting up the secure site connection